US soldier killed in Afghanistan

 (CNN)A US soldier was killed Monday in Helmand Province, Afghanistan.

 The Department of Defense announced that Pfc.
-Hansen B. Kirkpatrick, 19, of Wasilla, Alaska died from wounds received during an "indirect fire attack" and the incident is under investigation.
+Hansen B. Kirkpatrick, 19, of Wasilla, Alaska died from wounds received during an "indirect fire attack."
+Two soldiers were also wounded in the attack, though their injuries are not considered life threatening.
+The incident is under investigation.

 Kirkpatrick was assigned to the 1st Battalion, 36th Infantry Regiment, 1st Brigade Combat Team, 1st Armored Division based in Fort Bliss, Texas.